thenumbernine/farm-game/README.md

 	- half-step voxels for grass and stone, and maybe some slope tiles, and maybe rotate them in any of the 4 directions, so I don't have to jump everywhere (stupid Minecraft, why did you make that a standard?)
 - make sure hoed / watered / seeded always render in correct order (z-sort by altitude? or store and render as attribut list per-tile?)
 - make biomes
-- make plants randomly seed neighboring ground... if they naturally grow in this biome ofc.
+- make plants randomly seed neighboring ground... only if they naturally grow in this biome ofc.
 - sword swing etc should search only objs on the neighboring tiles, not all objs
 	- region iterator, index for last region iterator
 - player sprite animations for sword, pickaxe, axe, shovel, hoe, watering ...